moonbuggy/docker-dnsmasq-updater/README.md

 Docker Dnsmasq Updater configuration required on containers.

 #### Redirecting 'www' subdomains
-The `--prepend_www` funtionality was added primarily for robustness.
+The `--prepend_www` functionality was added primarily for robustness.
 Sometimes people add `www.` to URLs for no good reason, then don't know what to make of the ensuing DNS lookup error messages in their browser.